 By Candice S. Ofulue

-Surrounded by the volcanic peaks of the Western Highlands, where the majority of Guatemala’s six million Maya live, Lago de Atitlan (Lake Atitlan) is the gem of Central America – its magnificent ecology attracts many visitors to the region, some of which never leave.
+Surrounded by the volcanic peaks of the Western Highlands, where the majority of Guatemala’s six million Maya live, Lake Atitlan is the gem of Central America – its magnificent ecology attracts many visitors to the region, some of which never leave.

 It’s also where to experience Guatemala’s vibrant indigenous culture.
 For the villages bordering the lake preserve pre-conquest Maya customs, as well as ceremonies and beliefs born of the blending of Mesoamerican and Catholic theologies.
 Your best chance of a panoramic glimpse into modern Mayan life is on a market day, which will introduce you to Mayan food, crafts and dress, while an excursion to the chapel of Maximon in Santiago Atitlan will plunge you into the mysterious, if not intoxicating world of Mayan ritual.